KipCollo/Java-Revision/javaEE/mail/Readme.md

             Throws:
                 MessagingException

-### The Part Interface
+## The Part Interface

 The Part interface is the common base interface for Messages and BodyParts.Part consists of a set of attributes and a "Content".

 The Part interface defines a set of standard headers common to most mail systems, specifies the data-type assigned to data comprising a content block, and defines set and get methods for each of these members.
 It is the basic data component in the JavaMail API and provides a common interface for both the Message and BodyPart classes.

-See the JavaMail API (Javadoc) documentation for details.
+Note – A Message object can not be contained directly in a Multipart object, but must be embedded in a BodyPart first

 1. Attributes: The JavaMail API defines a set of standard Part attributes that are considered to be common to most existing Mail systems.
 These attributes have their own settor and gettor methods.
 Mail systems may support other Part attributes as well, these are represented as name-value pairs where both the name and value are Strings.
 2. Content: The data type of the "content" is returned by the getContentType() method.
 The MIME typing system is used to name data types.